antimof/UxPlay/README.md

 sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's  AirPlay Mirror protocol first available in iOS 5.
+The UxPlay server and its client must be on the same local area network, on which a **Bonjour/Zeroconf mDNS/DNS-SD server** is also running.
+On Linux and BSD Unix servers, this is usually provided by [Avahi](https://www.avahi.org), through the avahi-daemon service, and is included in  most Linux distributions (this service can also be provided by MacOS, iOS or Windows servers).

-The work is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
+UxPlay 1.35 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
 (UxPlay only uses GStreamer, and  does not contain the alternative Raspberry-Pi-specific audio and video renderers also found in RPiPlay.)